Metabolic Energy and Motivation – How Neurotransmitters Regulate Mental Focus and Fatigue

 (Falkowska, A, et al 2015)

-The use of glucose or lactate to produce energy essentially involves a process that splits a molecule called ATP.
 ATP, which is short for adenosine triphosphate, is made up of three phosphate-bound adenosine units.

 When one of these bonds is broken, energy is released, and it’s this energy that powers many of the cell’s functions.
+And as a result, an adenosine molecule will be free – no longer bound in the ATP-structure.

-This acts as a natural brake, slowing the brain's processes down and protecting against overactivation.
+Viewed together, these processes act as a natural brake, slowing the brain's processes down and protecting against overactivation.

-The ACC evaluates how energy-demanding a task is by receiving input from astrocytes and monitoring levels of neuromodulators like adenosine, glutamate and dopamine.
+It serves as a central hub for monitoring performance and attention, and for assessing internal energy availability.
+The ACC estimates how metabolically demanding a task is by integrating input from astrocytes and monitoring neuromodulators such as adenosine, glutamate, and dopamine.

 In general, if the ACC detects low energy availability – for example via high levels of adenosine - it may prompt restorative behaviors like taking a break or initiating sleep.